 As a general farm organization representing producers with a variety of commodities, we recognize the diversity of views regarding application of certain chemicals.
 Therefore we support continued education and responsible use regarding the use of all herbicides and pesticides.

-We further encourage voluntary record-keeping of all crop enhancement products (chemical applications) as a best management practice.
+We encourage record-keeping and on-label usage of all crop enhancement products (chemical applications) as a best management practice.